mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 ### 4.1 Restoring or Deleting an Archived Project {#restore-delete-archived-project}

 {{% alert type="info" %}}
-Only Portfolio Managers can restore or delete an archived project.
+Both Portfolio Managers and Contributors can restore or delete an archived project.
+Only Viewers cannot do this action.
 For more information on roles and permissions, see [Access Management](#access-management).
 {{% /alert %}}

 To restore or delete an archived project, go to the **Archived Projects** page, click the ellipsis icon (**...**) for that project, and then select **Restore** or **Delete**.
 After you restore an archived project, it goes back to the [Projects Overview](#projects-overview) page.